 - Take showers rather than baths.

-- Bug your landlord to fix drippy taps.
+- Fix drippy taps.
 A leaky faucet can lose over 10,000 litres of water (hot or cold) a year.

 - Wash your clothes at the lowest temperature possible.
 Using more expensive laundry detergent that can wash at cold temperatures will more than pay for itself.
 The Soap Exchange or other eco-sensitive stores are worth checking out.